xavier630/ocean-liners-factorio/README.md

 #Issues <br>

 * Deep sea isn't formally a water tile at the moment so that resources (sea oil) can spawn on it.
 This should be unnoticable in general, but lets you do some odd things like placing a car onto it, etc.
+* Biters can't pass ghost entities.
+I had to do this to allow gates to stop them, but let the player through.
+Shouldn't be noticable unless you build a ghost wall

 #Questions <br>